How We Are Organizing the Studio in 4 Steps

 During the sorting process, Cathryn and her team touch everything in the room.
 Nothing gets forgotten under a bed or jammed into a junk drawer.
 Once touched, each item is given a status: keep, recycle, donate, or purge.

 Cathryn often calls this stage, The Purge, to keep things simple, and encourage her clients to really get serious about the usefulness of their items.

 “To really sort your space, you have to touch everything.
 And everything we touch, will have a place at the end of it all.”

 To prepare ourselves for this stage, the Laura U designers broke into teams.
 Blair and Lexie tackled tile, Shenay and Britian sorted through the fabrics, and Shannon and Krystin handled the brochures, books, and catalogues.
 Cathryn persuaded us to go digital when possible, making Shannon’s job a lot easier.
+A lot of our vendors have migrated from paper brochures to digital versions, which we appreciate.
+It is much easier to source and share online than with a physical copy.
 We filled up the recycle bin pretty fast with all that paper!

 In this crucial editing step, Cathryn suggests you take a closer look at the items you’ve sorted, decided to keep, and intend to purge.
 Anything you’ve deemed a keeper will move on to the categorizing stage, while the rest of your items will be on their way to the recycling center, Goodwill, or the trash bin.